-12 of 43

-212 change to its mailing practices from sending certified letters to a "certificate of mailing" and added 213 that at a later date staff might be proposing a change to let not only property owners, but also 214 residents of the property be made aware of such issues.
-She indicated that anyone living within 215 200 feet of the property boundaries were notified.
-Mr. Lussier stated the schedule that was 216 provided to the Board has the project starting in July and continuing through November 2024.
-217 218 Mr. Clancy asked what happens if there is a delay with the work connected to Liberty Utilities.
-219 Mr. Lussier stated that the city coordinates with Liberty Utilities in advance and their schedule is 220 built into the contract for the contractor to vacate the area so Liberty Utilities can move forward 221 with their work.
-If Liberty Utilities exceeds their allotted time, the City's contractor would have a 222 legitimate reason to exceed their timeframe.
-223 Mayor Kahn felt the orange fencing being proposed doesn't seem like it would be adequate.
-Mr. 224 225 Lussier stated the city is not responsible for the contractor's equipment and what has been written 226 into the contract is just the delineation of the area they are allowed to use.
-If they want added 227 security for their equipment, that is their prerogative, but it is not something the city is responsible 228 for.
-Vice-Chair Mastrogiovanni stated there is also the concern of someone's view of this area and 229 added that the orange fencing is not attractive.
-Mr. Lussier noted that the entire stretch of Island 230 Street is going to be unattractive for the entire summer and the area being referred to is adjacent 231 to the construction area.
-The Vice-Chair asked whether there were any homes directly adjacent to 232 the proposed location.
+Mr. Clancy asked what happens if there is a delay with the work connected to Liberty Utilities.
+Mr. Lussier stated that the city coordinates with Liberty Utilities in advance and their schedule is built into the contract for the contractor to vacate the area so Liberty Utilities can move forward with their work.
+If Liberty Utilities exceeds their allotted time, the City's contractor would have a legitimate reason to exceed their timeframe.

+Mayor Kahn felt the orange fencing being proposed doesn't seem like it would be adequate.
+Mr. Lussier stated the city is not responsible for the contractor's equipment and what has been written into the contract is just the delineation of the area they are allowed to use.
+If they want added security for their equipment, that is their prerogative, but it is not something the city is responsible for.
+Vice-Chair Mastrogiovanni stated there is also the concern of someone's view of this area and added that the orange fencing is not attractive.
+Mr. Lussier noted that the entire stretch of Island Street is going to be unattractive for the entire summer and the area being referred to is adjacent to the construction area.
+The Vice-Chair asked whether there were any homes directly adjacent to the proposed location.
 Mr. Lussier stated there are two multi-family units directly to the north.

-233 234 Mr. Clancy referred to the bike path and suggested fencing be provided to prevent any spill over, 235 which could help the properties to the north.
-He suggested an eight to ten foot fencing barrier along 236 the northern portion of the parcel to protect the bike lanes and property owners to the north.
-237 238 A motion was made by Mayor Jay Kahn that the Planning Board recommends that the following 239 recommendations be shared with the City of Keene Public Works Department regarding the 240 temporary construction material storage yard to be located at 0 Island Street with the following 241 condition: 242 1.
-The installation of 8-10' fencing with a barrier and screening along the northern 243 portion of the parcel.
-244 1.
-245 The motion was seconded by Armando Rangel and was unanimously approved.
-246 247 III) Master Plan Update 248 249 a.
-Master Plan Steering Committee resignation and confirmation 250 251 Ms. Brunner stated that Pamela Russell-Slack has submitted her letter of resignation from the 252 Master Plan Steering Committee as she is unable make the meeting date and time set for the 253 meeting.
-The Planning Board Chair and Mayor suggested moving Councilor Catt Workman from 254 an alternate to a regular voting member.
-255 Page 6 of 8 be notified.
-Ms. Brunner stated notice only goes to the property owners and if there are renters they would not see the notice.
-Ms. Brunner added that at a recent meeting, the Board approved a
+Mr. Clancy referred to the bike path and suggested fencing be provided to prevent any spill over, which could help the properties to the north.
+He suggested an eight to ten foot fencing barrier along the northern portion of the parcel to protect the bike lanes and property owners to the north.

+A motion was made by Mayor Jay Kahn that the Planning Board recommends that the following recommendations be shared with the City of Keene Public Works Department regarding the temporary construction material storage yard to be located at 0 Island Street with the following condition:

+1. The installation of 8-10' fencing with a barrier and screening along the northern portion of the parcel.

+The motion was seconded by Armando Rangel and was unanimously approved.

+III) Master Plan Update

+a.
+Master Plan Steering Committee resignation and confirmation

+Ms. Brunner stated that Pamela Russell-Slack has submitted her letter of resignation from the Master Plan Steering Committee as she is unable make the meeting date and time set for the meeting.
+The Planning Board Chair and Mayor suggested moving Councilor Catt Workman from an alternate to a regular voting member.

-- A motion was made by Mayor Jay Kahn that the Planning Board accept the resignation of Pamela - Russell-Slack from the Master Plan Steering Committee.
-The motion was seconded by RyanClancy and was unanimously approved. - 259 b.
-Project Updates
+A motion was made by Mayor Jay Kahn that the Planning Board accept the resignation of Pamela Russell-Slack from the Master Plan Steering Committee.
+The motion was seconded by Ryan Clancy and was unanimously approved.